What is vitamin D?

 Deliberate exposure at peak UV times is not recommended as this increases the risk of skin cancer, eye damage, and photo-aging.

 It is thought that vitamin d production is most effective while taking exercise.

 There is no advantage in spending longer in the sun, as it does not increase the production of vitamin d beyond the initial amount.

 During winter, particularly in southern New Zealand (or Northern Europe), when UV radiation levels are dramatically lower, vitamin D status may drop below adequate levels.
 Additional measures to achieve adequate vitamin D status may be required particularly for those at risk of vitamin D deficiency.
 Summer levels of vitamin D influence winter levels of vitamin D because body stores decline in winter.

 - Certain people are at high risk of skin cancer.
 They include individuals who have had skin cancer, have received an organ transplant or are highly sun sensitive.
 People at high risk need to have more rigorous sun protection practices and should therefore discuss their vitamin D requirements with their medical practitioner to determine if dietary supplementation rather than sun exposure is necessary.

 - Some groups in the community are at increased risk of vitamin D deficiency.
-These include the elderly, babies of vitamin D deficient mothers, people who are housebound or are in institutional care, people with darker skin types and those who cover their skin for religious or cultural reasons.
+These include the elderly, babies of vitamin D deficient mothers, people who are housebound or are in institutional care, people with darker skin types, those who avoid sun exposure due to photosensitivity disorders, and those who cover their skin for religious or cultural reasons.

 People with higher risk of vitamin D deficiency should discuss their status with their medical practitioner.